sudo-kraken/3D-Printing-Cost-Calculator/README.md

 Hourly Labor Rate (£/hr): The rate charged per hour for labor.

-Labor Time (hr): The time in hours that labor was spent on the print.
+Labour Time (hr): The time in hours that labour was spent on the print.

 3D Printer Operation Charge (£/hr): The operational charge of the 3D printer per hour.